-I am a member of Blue Patch, the sustainable marketplace for British-made products, and regularly take part in their pop-up events around the UK; and Make It British which has a mission to bring manufacturing back to the British Isles.
+I am a member of Blue Patch, the sustainable marketplace for British-made products which regularly takes part in their pop-up events around the UK; and Make It British which has a mission to bring manufacturing back to the British Isles.
 I am also a member of the Heritage Crafts Association and a supporter of the Campaign for Wool.

 Visit Sedbergh is an informative site for visitors to the lovely market town of Sedbergh.
 The Tourism Network (aka Dales Discoveries) is a marvellous source of information about what to do, where to go and who to see in the Yorkshire Dales.